henryk/ctk/README.md

 ### Concat(a, b, …)
- simply concatenates the source expressions
+ simply concatenates the variations of the source expressions.
+ If applicable, the Cartesian product is generated.

 ### Optional(a)
  will either include `a` or not (yielding two variations)